Liposuction is the removal of excess body fat by suction using special surgical equipment. A plastic surgeon typically does the surgery.

 Before the Procedure

-Before your surgery, you will have a patient consultation.
+Before your surgery, you will have a consultation with your surgeon.
 This will include a history, physical exam, and a psychological evaluation.
-You may need to bring someone (such as your spouse) with you during the visit to help you remember what your doctor discusses with you.
+You may need to bring someone (such as your spouse) with you during the visit to help you remember what your surgeon discusses with you.

 Feel free to ask questions.
 Be sure you understand the answers to your questions.
 You must understand fully the pre-operative preparations, the liposuction procedure, and the post-operative care.
-Understand that liposuction may enhance your appearance and self-confidence, but it will probably not give you your ideal body.
+Understand that liposuction may enhance your appearance and self-confidence, but it will probably not give you your ideal body shape.

 Before the day of surgery, you may have blood drawn and be asked to provide a urine sample.
-This allows the health care provider to rule out potential complications.
+This allows your surgeon to look for conditions that may cause complications.
 If you are not hospitalized, you will need a ride home after the surgery.

 After the Procedure